CORONAVIRUS - COVID-19

 If you are over 65 and not had this in the past, you will be eligible for this free vaccine, which can be given at the same time as your Influenza vaccine - if we have any!

-Again this year we have no word that a supply of this vaccine is available.
+Again this year (as in the past two years) we have no word that a supply of this vaccine is available.
 If we do get a supply, and you wish to receive this vaccine, please let us know, as we will keep a waiting list.

 These are available all year round.
 If you are aged 70 - 79 inclusive as at 1.9.20 you can receive this free vaccine.